mvantriet/carouschnell/README.md

 ## Examples

-Examples of carouschnell can be found in the example directory of this repo.
+Examples of carouschnell can be found in the [examples](examples/) directory of this repo.
 The main example (demo2d) can be run by cloning this repo and calling:

 ```bash
 npm install